 Machine Translation (MT) can be a daunting subject with its multiple training approaches and long list of terms.
-Those new to MT can easily get confused when words like SMT, corpus, preprocessing and post editing are thrown around.
+Those new to MT can easily get confused when words like Curated MT, bleu scores, corpus availability, preprocessing, and post editing are thrown around.

 One such term is “gisting.”
 It’s brought up frequently and is a huge part of how MT is used, but what does it really mean, and what do you need to know about how it’s used?

 Simply put, gisting is the use of MT to translate foreign text to get an understanding of the original content’s meaning.
 To do this, the translation doesn’t need to be perfect.
 It just needs to be good enough to extract a general meaning of the foreign text.